 Sarah Sims, a freshman from San Francisco, sat in an easy chair and smiled comfortably.
-“The winter isn’t as cold as you’d think here,” she said, “I have on just a sweater and I feel like a million bucks.
+“The winter wasn’t as cold as I thought,” she said.
+“I have on just a sweater and I feel like a million bucks.
 That was a pleasant surprise.”

 A sustainable agriculture major, Sarah found Green Mountain College after she had already enrolled at a state school in California.
 She worked on a family-run farm in Essex, Vt. over the summer.

 “The couple I was living with over the summer was supportive of my educational endeavors, and they showed me a lot of Vermont schools like Middlebury, Dartmouth and of course, GMC,” she said.
 “GMC has a lot of programs I’m interested in, specifically sustainable agriculture.
 I applied late and got in thanks to rolling admissions, and I decided to abandon the state-school idea,” she said.
 “I’m definitely happy with that decision.”